 - How are grades factored into the admissions decision for older students?

 The Admissions Committee believes in looking at applicants holistically and evaluates multiple factors for admission.
-However, report cards play an important role, especially for children looking to enter the upper grade levels.
-Students with A’s and B’s in core subject areas are more likely to make successful candidates than students with C’s and D’s, unless mitigating factors are present.
+However, report cards play an important role, especially for children looking to enter upper grades.
+Successful candidates typically come to Sacred Heart with an above-average to excellent academic record.
 An interested family with concerns about their child’s report card should always feel free to call the Director of Admissions for a confidential conversation prior to application.